Marvel fans react to huge X-Men moment in brand new Doctor Strange 2 trailer

-Doctor Strange 2 trailer: Marvel fans react to huge X-Men moment as mutants arrive in MCU
+Doctor Strange 2 trailer: Marvel fans react to huge Professor X moment as X-Men arrive in MCU

 ‘I know that voice anywhere!’ one excited fan wrote